ValveSoftware/unity-xr-plugin/com.valve.openvr/README.md

 As part of our commitment to [OpenXR](https://store.steampowered.com/newshub/app/250820/view/2396425843528787269) we will begin targeting the OpenXR API in future versions of our game engine plugins.

-For now, to get access to controllers and other forms of input you will need to install the SteamVR Unity Plugin.
-This can be found at (https://github.com/ValveSoftware/steamvr_unity_plugin/releases/tag/2.6.0b4).
+For now, to get access to controllers and other forms of input you will need to install the latest SteamVR Unity Plugin.
+This can be found on the Unity Asset Store (https://assetstore.unity.com/packages/tools/integration/steamvr-plugin-32647) or GitHub (https://github.com/ValveSoftware/steamvr_unity_plugin/releases).

 ## Known Issues:
 * Display Provider
+  * In some circumstances the unity console will show errors on start saying "screen position out of view frustrum".
+This should not impact visuals.
   * OpenVR Mirror View Mode (default) can cause black screens in the game view.
 Please send us bug reports if this happens.
   * OpenVR Mirror View Mode requires use of Linear Color Space (Project Settings > Player > Other Settings > (Rendering) Color Space)
-  * In certain use cases, changing RenderScale and ViewPortScale in runtime causes some performance spikes
-  * Vulkan currently only supported in Multi pass stereo rendering mode
-  * In some circumstances the unity console will show errors on start saying "screen position out of view frustrum".
-This should not impact visuals.

 ## Bug reports: